Police parade suspected killers of Modakeke indigenes, robbery suspects in Osun

 According to Olokode, one empty AK47 ammunition shell and empty cartridge together with one Nigeria Army I.D and a dagger were recovered from the suspect’s house.

-He also disclosed that a white unregistered Honda Civic car was recovered from a suspect, who upon sitting with police operatives along Selina/Ife road parked the vehicle and jumped into the bush.
+He also disclosed that a white unregistered Honda Civic car was recovered from a suspect, who upon sighting police operatives along Selina/Ife road parked the vehicle and jumped into the bush.